vymjay/aprylo-nextjs/docs/02-ARCHITECTURE/UI/DESIGN_SYSTEM.md

 ## Overview

-VB Cart's design system provides a comprehensive set of design principles, components, and guidelines to ensure consistency and cohesiveness across the entire application.
+Aprylo's design system provides a comprehensive set of design principles, components, and guidelines to ensure consistency and cohesiveness across the entire application.

 ## Design Principles